Most Powerful Telescope You Can Buy (2024)

 These can work well for casual viewing and will allow you to see the planets of the solar system, other objects in the night sky, and but deep-sky objects like galaxies and nebulae may remain faint and hard to see.

-Advanced telescopes from leading retail telescope manufacturers (Celestron, Meade Instruments, etc.) will then range from 10 to 20-inch (250 – 500mm).
+Advanced telescopes from leading retail telescope manufacturers (Celestron and Sky-Watcher) will then range from 10 to 14-inch.
 These will give much-improved viewing and brighter, clearer images.
-You can see examples of these in the list below.

 The general rule though is that the higher the aperture, the higher the cost of the telescope.